mokh179/mokh179/README.md

-- 👋 Hi, I’m @mokh179
+- 👋 Hi, I’m Mohammed Khaled Ahmed
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Software Development
 - 🌱 I’m always learning new technologies
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mohammed.khaled17997@gmial.com